Fowler's 4 hits, 4 RBIs lead Cardinals over Brewers 13-5

-ST. LOUIS — When Barry Bonds gives hitting advice, Dexter Fowler listens.
+ST. LOUIS (AP) — When Barry Bonds gives hitting advice, Dexter Fowler listens.

 Fowler had his first four-hit game in six years, hit his first home run this season and drove in four runs to lead the St. Louis Cardinals over the Milwaukee Brewers 13-5 on Monday night.

-Fowler recounted a Monday text from Bonds, the MLB career home run leader.
+Fowler recounted a Monday text from Bonds, the career home run leader.

 "He's like, 'Keep swinging it.
 Now over .300,'" Fowler explained.
 "I said: 'I got you, I got you.'"